 Suffering from past due invoices?
 Well, you are not the only business undergoing this trauma.
-Chasing late payments can be cumbersome but it is inevitable task.
+Chasing late payments can be cumbersome but it is an inevitable task.
 Let’s figure out how you can rack up your revenue.

 Probably, no business in this world has ever escaped from late payments.
-In fact, most of the businesses believe that possibly 20% of the invoices will get paid after due date while the reality is, it does happen.
+In fact, most of the businesses believe that possibly 20% of the invoices will get paid after the due date while the reality is, it does happen.
 Invoice 30 days past due is a common scenario.
-Even after 30 days, most businesses deem they will get paid but sometimes the situation goes downhill and becomes 90 days past due, 4 months, 6 months and finally forgotten invoice.
+Even after 30 days, most businesses deem they will get paid but sometimes the situation goes downhill and becomes 90 days past due, 4 months, 6 months, and finally forgotten invoice.
 It is really dreadful and annoying when you don’t get paid for your hard work.
-More time passes, more difficult to get paid.
+More time passes, it more difficult to get paid.
 Hence, it is wise to strategize before it’s too late.
 Start executing your plan of action, following 30 days past due.

 One of the essential factors you need to remember before invoicing your client is to clearly mention the PAYMENT DUE DETAILS without fail.
 Clearly specify payment is due and payable on Net 15, Net 30 or within 15 days (from invoice date), whatever is your business payment terms.

-Tip: It’s better to use the word ‘days’ over ‘net’ as it is easy for the clients to understand who are less experienced in business.
+Tip: It’s better to use the word ‘days’ over ‘net’ as it is easy for the clients to understand who are less experienced in the business.

 If you caught any client with late payment, follow the simple strategies and ensure to get paid (if not on time, at least late).